 The cure for cabin fever is getting out of the cabin.
-Around here that means skiing at Whitefish Mountain Resort (rated 2019 Top Resort for Overall Satisfaction by SKI Magazine readers) or family-friendly Blacktail Mountain Ski Area.
+Around here that means skiing at Whitefish Mountain Resort - #3 Ski Area in North America according to SKI Magazine Reader's Poll - or family-friendly Blacktail Mountain Ski Area.
 Winter around Kalispell also offers schussing the best-groomed cross-country ski trails in the state, snowshoeing to Avalanche Lake in Glacier National Park or piercing the deep backcountry on snowmobile.
 And at day’s end, you’ll have much to come “home” to in Kalispell — a roaring fire, lively night spots, fine restaurants, even skating or hockey at the Woodland Park Ice Center.

-Snowshoeing is available on the unlimited backcountry wilderness trails in NW Montana or if you are interested in a guided hike, Glacier National Park offers guided hikes every Saturday, beginning at the Apgar Visitor Center at 10:30 a.m. and 2 p.m.
+Snowshoeing is available on the unlimited backcountry wilderness trails in NW Montana or take a guided hike.
+Glacier National Park offers guided hikes on weekends mid-January through mid-March, beginning at the Apgar Visitor Center at 10 a.m. and 2 p.m.
 Equipment is available for a small donation.
+Or take a guided trip with Glacier Treks offering adventures for all ages and abilities.
+Close to town, Lone Pine State Park offers snow shoe rentals with great family rates to use on the six miles of trails in the park.

 Cross-Country Skiers can choose from miles of groomed trails around the Flathead Valley - Jewel Basin Nordic Center, the Blacktail Nordic Ski Trails, Whitefish Lake Golf Course, Big Mountain Nordic Trails and Round Meadows.
 Find more info with the Glacier Nordic Club and North Shore Nordic Club.